ywang-math/ywang-math.github.io/research.md

 ---
 <p style="text-align: left">
 My research interests lie broadly in algebra, focusing on the intersection with algebraic and arithmetic geometry.
-I am in particular interested in the local aspects and the local-global principles of algebraic objects.
+I am in particular interested in the local aspects and the local-global principles of algebraic objects, as well as their obstructions.
 Recently, I also started thinking about the arithmetic of stacky curves.
 </p>

 ### Publications and Preprints